-Raw materials - Purchase cost under weighted-average cost
+Raw materials - At actual purchase cost using weighted-average method.

 Finished goods and work in progress - Cost of direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs.

 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.